 One of our most basic survival needs is shelter.
 While there are plenty of ways to make your own survival shelter, the reality is that most of us would be a lot better off keeping a tent with our survival supplies.

 There are a lot of sites which have lists of the best survival tents.
 However, a lot of these ignore the fact that everyone’s needs are different.

-First I’ll give you my top picks for tents by function.
+In this guide I’m going to give you my top picks for survival tents by function.

 Then, I am going to break down how to figure out what you actually need from a survival tent.

 - 1 Top Survival Tent Comparison